hermanlintvelt/aws-java-serverless/aws-cdk-java/full_example/README.md

 - orgs-structure...?

 ## Steps
-0. pre-deploy example of everything to try out (different endpoint?) in case it fails..

 First simple example
-1. create project structure
+. create project structure
-2. Create a simple java lambda
+.
+Create a simple java lambda
-3. deploy it via CDK
+. deploy it via CDK
-4. call it from commmandline
+. call it from commmandline

 Layer dependencies?
-5. util/domain classes in layer?
+. util/domain classes in layer?

 Now add HTTP callable lambda
-5. change lambda to handle AWSGW request and return response
-6. create GW endpoint via CDK, and deploy lambda with permissions
-7. call via postman
+. change lambda to handle AWSGW request and return response . create GW endpoint via CDK, and deploy lambda with permissions . call via postman

 How to add api key?
-8. create api key via ???
+. create api key via ???
-9. add it and userplan to apigw endpoint
+. add it and userplan to apigw endpoint
-10. update postman call
+. update postman call

 Calling other lambdas
-14. show invoker way of doing it
+. show invoker way of doing it

 How to deal with SQS/SNS
-11. show lambda
+. show lambda
-12. update cdk to create queue/topic and deploy lambda with permissions
-13. update http lambda to put message on topic to test
+. update cdk to create queue/topic and deploy lambda with permissions . update http lambda to put message on topic to test
-15. CDK update to deploy new lambda to test
+.
+CDK update to deploy new lambda to test

+CICD
+. basic codepipeline example

 How do manage S3 Bucket and permissions
-16. show in lambda and CDK..
+. show in lambda and CDK..

+Working with dynamoDB
+.
+Using DyanmoDBMapper V2 stuff
+.
+Create table in CDK, and assign permissions to lambda

 Response time (cold boot)
-16. init in static
+. init in static
-17. pre-init AWS resources
+. pre-init AWS resources
-18. example to show performance differences?
+. example to show performance differences?

-Tips (mentions only):
+CDK: deploying other language lambdas
+. python example
+. typescript example

+Tips:
 - Separation of concerns: no business logic in lambda handler!
 - DDD aggregates as way to group lambdas
 - dynamoDB mapper
-- ??? (static init??)
-CDK: deploying other language lambdas
-19. python example
-20. typescript example
-CICD
-21. basic codepipeline example
+- static init for better cold response time
+- Use the typescript docs

 ## Build & Deploy Stack changes